ZoranWong/acc-engine.js/README.md

     app.run();
 ```

-- ### http service
+- ## http service
-    + Adapter
++ Adapter class // http based Adapter class, you can implement it to adapt you http client sdk.

-    + XMLHttpAdapter
++ XMLHttpAdapter // XMLHttpRequest Adapter class， set http Adapter to http client to send request.

-    + Client
++ Client class // http client class

 + Request class // you will implement this class to define a new request class which contains http method, uri,

         _headers = {}; // http headers